 This function maps all possible patterns of accounts that your application supports.
 It's recomended to use pattern matching and let it crash in the event of a mismatch.

-This function maps all possible patterns of ledger names your application supports.
+This function maps all of your ledger codes into a ledger id string.
 It's recomended to use pattern matching and let it crash in the event of a mismatch.

 Callbacks